window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-4RPBYZKZL7');

 • Dealing with conflict and managing performance

-• Health and Safety considerations for HODs
+• Health and Safety considerations for leaders and manager

 • Looking after ourselves and our teams